-- In the Procedure editor, drag and drop the Create Emulation Session node (from within the Session divider) to the relevant position within the procedure. - 2 Select a service from the list of available services, in order to create a new session to work with a connection of the selected service.
-If you do not select a service, a new session will be created against the host. - 3 Refer to the Mapper for details on mapping. - Note: The Host user name and Host password fields enable you to establish an SSH connection.
+- In the Procedure editor, drag and drop the Create Emulation Session node (from within the Session divider) to the relevant position within the procedure. - 2 Select a connection pool from the list in order to create a new session to work with a connection of the selected connection pool.
+If you do not select a connection pool, a new session will be created against the host. - 3 Refer to the Mapper for details on mapping. - Note: The Host user name and Host password fields enable you to establish an SSH connection.
 The Device name enables you to provide the host with the relevant device name.